 Many women experience heartburn when they become pregnant.
 They may not have ever had it before, but suddenly they are getting heartburn frequently.
 Although this is one of the signs of being pregnant, there are other causes.
 Spicy foods will cause it for some people.
 Acid reflux can develop and cause heartburn.
 It is best to check with your doctor for recurring heartburn.

 Swollen And Tender Breasts

 Swollen and tender breasts similar to the onset of a period may occur.
-This is one of the signs of being pregnant.
 If your period is late by several days and you continue to have sore breasts, then it is definitely time to do a pregnancy test!

 A theory is that the body is making sure that it gets every type of nutrient that it needs for the development of the fetus.
 Fruits, milk, milk products, salty foods and chocolate are among the most common cravings among pregnant women.

 Aversion To Certain Foods

 Coffee lovers suddenly can’t stand the taste of coffee.
 Meat lovers become nauseated by the smell of meat.
 Aversion to certain foods is yet another pregnancy sign.

 Interestingly, Valerie Duffy, PhD, an associate professor in the School of Allied Health at the University of Connecticut in Storrs, has found that women tend to have an intensified perception of bitterness during